JacobTheEvans/code-show/README.md

 What is it?
 <br>
-Show code is an online code editor.
+Code Show is an online code editor.
 It also allows users to watch and discuss code in real time.
 Users are connected with unique URLs.

 What does it use?
 <br>